Building Opportunities for Sistas to Shine

 - April/May – Applications reviewed.
 The selected recipients will be notified via email of their awards and are required to complete award acceptance steps.

-- May/June – President of MGAM mails scholarship checks to recipients.
+- May/June – The Executive Director of MGAM mails scholarship checks to recipients.

 How Winners Are Chosen: